 In Barangay Magtongtong, on the other side of Pangangan island, I met a Norwegian resident who explained that the snorkeling and diving were much better there, and the underwater quake damage hardly noticeable.

-If you enjoyed Snorkeling in Moalboal Cebu, you may also like:
+If you enjoyed Snorkeling in Cebu, check out Central Philippines – Cebu & Bohol.
+You may also like: